The Pentecost Festival Weekend in 2018 will be held over

 Lighted Way Ministries – see Upcoming Events May 26-27

 In 1974 Herbert Armstrong was persuaded to change the day of Pentecost from Monday to Sunday.
 He had formerly determined that Monday was the correct day, because:

 “In ENGLISH, 50 days FROM a Sunday can be counted NO OTHER WAY than that ONE day FROM Sunday is Monday, and 50 days FROM Sunday always falls on a Monday.”

 If, as Leviticus 23:15-16 states, the count begins and ends on a Sunday – wave sheaf Sunday is the 1st day, and the Sunday of the 7th week is the 50th day.
-This is known as inclusive counting, which is used in almost all the world – but not in the USA .
+This is known as ordinal or inclusive counting, which is used in almost all the world – but Herbert Armstrong was unaware of it.

 Charles Dorothy mailed to all ministers “a packet of Pentecost material representing some of the combined labors of our doctrinal team, especially Mr. Raymond McNair, Dr. Robert Kuhn and myself – as well as various other researchers, notably Mr. Lester Grabbe and Mr. Lawson Briggs.”

 WCG’s doctrinal team set out various technical grammatical arguments to show that counting in the Hebrew text is inclusive.
 Some refused to accept these arguments.
 The Bethel Church of God and Church of God the Eternal continue to observe Pentecost on Monday.

 The fact is that in biblical times everyone counted inclusively.
 We are all familiar with numbers in Latin: M=1000, C=100, L=50, X=10 etc., but Greek and Hebrew also used letters to denote numbers.
 There was no letter in these languages to represent ‘0’, as counting was inclusive.